Texas Tech University

 Bridges Across Texas-Louis Stokes Alliances for Minority Participation

-National Science Foundation (NSF), we established the Bridges Across Texas LSAMP (BAT-LSAMP) Pre-Alliance as a collaboration among six institutions of higher education in Texas – four community colleges (Dallas College [DC], McLennan Community College [MCC], South Plains College [SPC], and Texas Southmost College [TSC]) and two four-year institutions (Texas Tech University [TTU] and the University of North Texas at Dallas [UNTD]).
-This collaboration represented a demographically diverse and geographically large region that lacked LSAMP support in a state with a growing number of STEM-based career needs and a rapidly changing demographic.
+The Bridges Across Texas Louis Stokes Alliance for Minority Participation (BAT-LSAMP) Alliance is a collaboration among five institutions of higher education in Texas – four community colleges (Dallas College [DC], South Plains College [SPC], and Texas Southmost College [TSC]) and two four-year institutions (Texas Tech University [TTU] and the University of North Texas at Dallas [UNTD]).
+This collaboration (NSF Award # 2110048) represents a demographically diverse and geographically large region that lacked LSAMP support in a state with a growing number of STEM-based career needs and a rapidly changing demographic.
 However, the number of underrepresented minorities (URMs) earning STEM degrees and supplying workforce needs is still disproportionately low in the state.
-In the 18-month Pre-Alliance, we conducted surveys and interviews to gather data on barriers faced by URMs (focusing here on Hispanics and African Americans) at two- and four-year institutions and on infrastructure at each partner institution to support a full Alliance.
-Our Pre-Alliance identified barriers to URM success and persistence in STEM majors.
+The program started as a Pre-Alliance (and originally included McClennan Community College) where surveys and interviews were conducted to assess barriers ot student success faced by underrepresented groups at two- and four-year institutions.

-This new NSF-funded grant (Award ID: 2110048) will use the research and information gathered by our Alliance to continue the mission of increasing the number of underrepresented minorities earning STEM degrees across the state of Texas.
-This BAT-LSAMP Alliance is a collaboration with five institutions of higher education in Texas - three community colleges (DC, SPC and TSC) along with two four-year institutions (TTU and UNTD).
-The BAT-LSAMP Alliance will establish a physical undergraduate STEM Center at each institution and work together to connect students and resources, and success across the state.
-The top priorities will be addressed at each institution: (1) academic advising and support (including tutoring); (2) mentoring (including peer-to-peer and faculty-to-student); (3) STEM-focused materials such as textbooks, access to computers or other technology; and (4) social and peer support to promote a sense of community and belonging.
+This program uses research and information gathered by the Alliance to continue the mission of increasing the number of underrepresented minorities earning STEM degrees across the state of Texas.
+The BAT-LSAMP Alliance has established an undergraduate STEM Center at each institution and works to connect students and resources, and success across the state.
+The top priorities addressed at each institution are: (1) academic advising and support (including tutoring); (2) mentoring (including peer-to-peer and faculty-to-student); (3) STEM-focused materials such as textbooks, access to computers or other technology; and (4) social and peer support to promote a sense of community and belonging.
 One of the biggest challenges for students transferring from community colleges to four-year institutions is a lack of connection.
-The grant seeks to help students build relationships with four-year institution students and professors from their first experience at their community college.
-We posit that using a virtual network that allows students at two-year institutions to access resources at four-year institutions and build networks before transferring will enhance student sense of belonging and, therefore, increase the retention of these students.
+This grant helps students build relationships with four-year institution students and faculty from their first experience at their community college.
+We posit that a virtual network that allows students at two-year institutions to access resources at four-year institutions and build networks before transferring will enhance student sense of belonging and increase their retention.
 In addition, four-year institution faculty and staff will build relationships with transfer students through the virtual network, which will provide a support network when two-year institution students transfer.

 View more information for potential BAT-LSAMP Scholars here.